✦ Discern the Spirit ✦

 Content Profile

 The Pursuit of Happyness is largely clean.
 Mild profanity, no sexual content, no spiritual darkness.
-The depiction of homelessness — nights in shelters, a bathroom floor, locked doors — is emotionally difficult but appropriate and honest.
+The depiction of homelessness is emotionally difficult but honest.
 Suitable for ages 10+ with parental context for younger viewers.
-An excellent film to watch with older children and discuss perseverance, fatherhood, and what it means to not quit.
+An excellent family film for discussing perseverance, fatherhood, and what it means to not quit.
+One of the few mainstream films safe to use in a church men's group or youth group setting.

 Frequently Asked Questions